bazelbuild/bazel/site/docs/migrate-maven.md

 )
 ```

 ### <a name="3-build"></a>3.
-Create more BUILD files
+Create more BUILD files (Optional)

+Bazel does work with just one BUILD file, as you saw after completing your first
+build.
+You should still consider breaking the build into smaller chunks by
-Add more BUILD files to create packages within your workspace.
-The targets
+adding more BUILD files with granular targets.

-in these multiple BUILD files will give the build increased granularity,
+Multiple BUILD files with multiple targets will give the build increased
+granularity, allowing:

-allowing incremental builds of the project.
+*  increased incremental builds of the project,
+*  increased parallel execution of the build,
+*  better maintainability of the build for future users, and
+*  control over visibility of targets between packages, which can prevent
+   issues such as libraries containing implementation details leaking into
+   public APIs.

 Tips for adding more BUILD files: